 Of Privilege and Pretense

 Psalm 37:11 “But the meek will inherit the land and enjoy great peace.”
 Psalm 37:34 “Wait for the LORD and keep his way.
 He will exalt you to inherit the land.”
 Inheritance from God is a privilege, not something we get because we demand it, nor can we manipulate favor out of God’s hand.
-Some seem to think more highly of themselves than they are in that they can declare blessing out of God’s hands, or prophecy prosperity out of His pockets making sure to get the words right like they’re speaking some magical incantation. i’ve seen people pray outloud and then insist everyone say “In Jesus Name” while making a circular motion with their hands like their sealing a pact of some sort. i think that’s just crazy presumptuous, pretentiously assumptive, and arrogantly taking advantage of the privilege the Lord affords us to come to His throne.
+Some seem to think more highly of themselves than they are in that they can declare blessing out of God’s hands, or prophecy prosperity out of His pockets making sure to get the words right like they’re speaking some magical incantation. i’ve heard people pray out loud and then insist everyone say “In Jesus Name” together while making a circular motion with their hands like their sealing a pact of some sort. i think that’s just crazy presumptuous, pretentiously assumptive, and arrogantly taking advantage of the privilege the Lord affords us to come to His throne.
 We can’t name it out of His hand, nor can we claim it from Him in order that we would “make” God give us what we want.

-Tonight’s topic is “Of Privilege And Pretense”.
+The topic is “Of Privilege And Pretense”.
 Inheritance is a privilege, not something we get because we demand from God, or practice to manipulate favor out of God’s hand. i’d like to briefly discuss privilege as God extends it to us, and pretense as we have extended privilege to ourselves.

 Pretense.
 People seem to love, i say, love personal titles.
 We love qualifiers and titles which, hopefully, cause the world around us to highly esteem us and think we are worthy of being listened to – maybe even so we will believe we are worthy to be heard in our own ears.
 We need to hear God more than men.
 What if God asked you to lose your title and quit telling people your name?
 Would you still be willing to do what He called you to?
 Or would the need for the dirty water of men’s praise and being validated in the eyes of other people prevent you from continuing?
 Let us weigh that one well within our own hearts.